Martti Ahtisaari, former Finnish president and Nobel Peace Prize winner, dies at 86

 He was appointed as the special representative of Namibia by U.N.
 Secretary-General Kurt Waldheim in 1978, and is widely credited for leading the African nation to independence under his mandate as the head of U.N. peacekeeping forces there in the late 1980s.

-The Namibian government was grateful for Ahtisaari’s work and later made him honorary citizen of the country.
+The Namibian government was grateful for Ahtisaari’s work and later made him an honorary citizen of the country.

 After returning to Finland in 1991, Ahtisaari worked as a foreign ministry secretary of state before being elected president in 1994 for a six-year term.
 He was the first Finnish head of state to be elected directly instead of through an electoral college.